Mundijong

 Table Chart PROFILE FAQ

-Mundijong's workforce is balanced between white and blue-collar jobs.
-The construction sector stands out with a high representation rate, an unemployment rate of 2.9%, and estimated employment growth of 3.1% over the past year as of June 2025.
+Mundijong's workforce is balanced across white and blue-collar jobs.
+The construction sector has notable representation with an unemployment rate of 2.9% and estimated employment growth of 3.1% over the past year.

-There are 4,643 employed residents, with an unemployment rate of 2.9%, which is 1.0% lower than Greater Perth's rate of 3.9%.
-Workforce participation in Mundijong is 69.0%, slightly higher than Greater Perth's 65.2%.
-The leading employment industries are construction, health care & social assistance, and retail trade.
-Construction has a notable concentration with employment levels at 1.5 times the regional average.
+As of June 2025, there are 4,643 employed residents, with an unemployment rate of 2.9%, which is 1.0% lower than Greater Perth's rate of 3.9%.
+Workforce participation in Mundijong is 69.0%, compared to Greater Perth's 65.2%.
+Employment is concentrated in construction, health care & social assistance, and retail trade.
+Construction employment levels are at 1.5 times the regional average.

 Frequently Asked Questions - Employment